ntop/ntopng/doc/src/third_party_integrations/opnsense.rst

   1. Enable the service by checking *Enable ntopng*
   2. Configure a port and select a *Certificate* for enabling HTTPS support for the GUI
-  3. Configure a license for enabling ntopng Pro/Enterprise or select *Community Mode*

 .. figure:: ../img/opnsense_ntopng_conf.png
   :align: center